Murder is the most serious charge in the Criminal Code and those convicted of murder face life sentences.

 With twenty years of experience, James Zegers can help you keep your license and your livelihood.

-If you have been charged with a drinking and driving offence, call James Zegers at 519-673-0440 for a free initial consultation.
+If you have been charged with a drinking and driving offence, call James Zegers at 519-673-0440 for an initial consultation.

 Driving While Suspended

 The courts take a dim view of people who are convicted of driving while suspended.
 Even a first offender for driving while suspended is often sentenced to 30 days in custody.